Glacier National Park: Guide for First Time Visitors

 If you’re driving a vehicle that does not meet the requirements for driving the road, don’t worry!
 You can still experience the road by one of four ways:

 NOTE: During the summer the Logan Pass parking lot will be full by early morning.
 We’ve actually witnessed people intentionally rear ending each other in the parking lot fighting for parking spaces (with the whole family loaded up in the car, of course).
-It’s not worth it people-- keep moving.
-If you really want to check out the Logan Pass area, try taking the shuttle or a guided tour to the top.
+It’s not worth it people, keep moving.
+If waking up early isn't your thing and you really want to check out the Logan Pass area, try taking the shuttle or a guided tour to the top.

-Hiking is probably the most popular activity in the park.
-Whether you’re hoping to take a quick walk along Lake McDonald, or you’re planning to go off into the backcountry for a week or two, Glacier National Park has something for you!
+Hiking is definitely the most popular activity in Glacier National Park.
+Whether you’re hoping to take a quick walk along Lake McDonald, or you’re planning to go off into the backcountry for a week or two, Glacier National Park has something for you.
+There are dozens of trails to choose from depending on what most interests you.
+Before hitting the trail you should carefully consider your hiking ability and be realistic about what you can safely complete.

-I’m not even going to try to cover the best hikes in the park because that would be near impossible.
-I also believe that part of the fun of hiking is being surprised by what is down a random trail.
 If you want an expert’s advice, talk to a park ranger at one of the visitor centers.
-Tell them how long you have in the park and what your level of fitness is and they can suggest lots of great hiking options (this is typically how we find our hikes, too).
+Tell them how long you have in the park and what your level of fitness is and they can suggest lots of great hiking options (this is often how we find our hikes, too).
 If you want a lesser known trail, tell them that!
 They can help you find one.

 NOTE: If you’re planning on backcountry camping in Glacier, you’ll need a permit so make sure you secure that before setting off on the trail.

 While Glacier National Park does allow fishing, it’s not allowed in every body of water throughout the park.
 There are strict rules in place regarding where you can and can’t catch, consumption limits, as well as other restrictions such as boat permits.
-For more information regarding fishing rules, regulations, and permits, visit the official website HERE.
+For more information regarding fishing rules, regulations, and permits, visit the official website fishing page.
+If you do enjoy fishing, you won’t be disappointed by Glacier's crystal clear waters and stunning mountain views.

-Rafting is a unique and thrilling way to experience the park.
+Rafting is a unique and thrilling way to experience Glacier National Park.
 From the freezing water to the breathtaking views of mountains along the way, a rafting trip is sure to get your adrenaline pumping.
 There are four commercial rafting guide companies that are permitted to operate in Glacier National Park.
-More information about each can be found HERE.
+Each one works with well qualified and trained rafting guides to keep you safe and having fun during your exciting ride down the Flathead River as it winds around the park.

 Cross Country Skiing and Snowshoeing (winter only)